-Commodities slumped to a five-year low led by gasoline and agriculture products grown in Brazil, on speculation a slump in the country’s currency will fuel exports.
+Commodities slumped to a five-year low led by gasoline and agricultural products grown in Brazil, on speculation a slump in the country’s currency will fuel exports.

 The Bloomberg Commodity Index dropped 0.6 percent today in London falling to its lowest level since July 2009.
 Raw sugar futures fell 1.6 percent and soybeans dropped 0.4 percent.
 Brazil is the biggest exporter of both commodities.